 "The Williamsburg Symphony Orchestra's "Hidden Gem" program, Tuesday in the Kimball Theatre, was another example of the fine programming skills Janna Hymes brings to her role as conductor and music director. ...
 Mozart's Symphony No. 36 in C major, subtitled "Linz," a work of a lighter and more soothing nature. ...
 Hymes and orchestra delivered the "Linz" with clear, concise and highly articulated playing that showcased Mozart's ability to capture and inspire spirit and the WSO's ability to transmit that spirit. ...The real hidden gem on this program was Carl Nielson's Symphony No. 1 in G minor. ...The Nielson is not easy.
 It's substantial and big. ...Its performance here was the first for the WSO.
 That this dramatic and intense work was played with the polish and power heard and with markedly limited rehearsal time again illustrates the WSO's deep talent base and its collective dedication and determination to produce high quality music.
 This is a gem that's not hidden."

-Mark Shulson, The Virginia Gazette
+— Mark Shulson,

 Audience gifted by guest maestro and Wiley’s play